MicrosoftDocs/SupportArticles-docs/support/dotnet/framework/compatibility-issue-use-ria-services.md

 ms.date: 10/27/2020
 ms.prod-support-area-path: General
 ---
-# Compatibility issue when you use RIA Services V1.0 SP2 together with Entity Framework 5
+# Compatibility issue when you use RIA Services V1.0 SP2

 This article helps you resolve the problem when you use Windows Communication Foundation (WCF) RIA Services V1.0 SP2 and Entity Framework (EF) 5 together in an application.